 \section{Conclusion}

-In this work, we introduce Graph-R1, an agentic GraphRAG framework powered by end-to-end RL.
+In this work, we introduce Graph-R1, the agentic GraphRAG framework powered by end-to-end RL.
 By introducing lightweight knowledge hypergraph construction and modeling retrieval as a multi-turn interaction process, Graph-R1 bridges graph-structured knowledge with natural language generation.
-A unified reward mechanism enables outcome-directed reasoning that outperforms prior GraphRAG methods and RL-enhanced baselines.
-Experiments across six benchmarks demonstrate Graph-R1’s superiority in accuracy, retrieval efficiency, generation quality, and generalizability.
+A unified reward mechanism enables outcome-directed reasoning.
+Experiments across six benchmarks demonstrate Graph-R1’s superiority in accuracy, retrieval efficiency, and generation quality.